-WV-2 MEDICAL TREATMENT OF WOMEN VETERANS BY DVA
+WV-2 MEDICAL TREATMENTOF WOMEN VETERANS BY DVA

 First adopted in 1983 as R-4-83(Medical Treatment of Women Veterans by DVA Amended and renumbered in 1993 as V-WV-18-93

 Renumbered in 1995 as WV-5-95

 Amended & renumbered in 1999 as WV-4-99

 Amended and renumbered in 2001 as WV-3-01

 Amended and renumbered in 2003 as WV-2-03

-Amended in 2005

-Amended in 2007
+Amended in 2005 and 2007

 Amended and renumbered in 2011 as WV-2

 Amended in 2013 as WV-2

-Amended in 2015
+Amended in 2015, 2017 and 2019

-Amended in 2015
+Amended in 2021

 Issue: Since 1982, Vietnam Veterans of America has been a leader in advocacy and championing appropriate and quality health care for all women veterans.
-The Department of Veterans Affairs (DVA) has made many innovations, improvements and advancements over the past thirty years.
+The Department of Veterans Affairs (DVA) has made many innovations, improvements, and advancements over the past thirty years.
 However, some concerns remain respective of its policies, care, treatment, delivery mode, and monitoring of services to women veterans.

-Background: DVA eligible women veterans are entitled to complete health care including care for gender specific illnesses, injuries and diseases.
+Background: DVA eligible women veterans are entitled to complete health care including gender care specific illnesses, injuries, and diseases.
+Women veterans are the fastest growing group of veteran population, and it has tripled since 2001.
+Women make up 30% of all new VHA patients.
+Yet only 44% of female veterans are enrolled in VA healthcare.
 The DVA has become increasingly more sensitive and responsive to the needs of women veterans and many improvements have been made.
 Unfortunately, these changes and improvements have not been completely implemented throughout the entire system.
 In some locations, women veterans experience barriers to adequate health care and oversight with accountability is lacking.
 Primary care is fragmented for women veterans.
-What would be routine primary care in the community is referred out to specialty clinics in the VA.
+What would be routine primary care in the community is referred to as specialty clinics in the VA.
 One third of VA Medical Centers (VAMC) do not have a gynecologist on staff.
-The number of women

-Veterans using VHA has risen 80% in the last decade.
-Women make up nearly 11.6% of OEF/OIF/OND veterans.
-57% of women OEF//OIF/OND veterans have received VA health care.
-The average age of women Veterans using the VA is 48.
+The number of women Veterans using VHA has risen 80% in the last decade.
+Women make up nearly 11.6% -12.3% of OEF/OIF/OND veterans, 57% of these women veterans have received VA health care.
+The average age of women veterans using the VA is 48.51%.
+About one in three women seen at the VHA respond "yes" when screened for Military Sexual Trauma.
+(MST)

-Resolved, That: Vietnam Veterans of America will continue its advocacy to secure appropriate facilities and resources for the diagnosis, care and treatment of women veterans at all DVA hospitals, clinics, and Vet Centers.
+Resolved, That: Vietnam Veterans of America will continue its advocacy to secure appropriate facilities and resources for the diagnosis, care, and treatment of women veterans at all DVA hospitals, clinics, and Vet Centers.
 We ask the Secretary to ensure senior leadership at all facilities and Veteran Integrated Service Networks (VISN) be held accountable for ensuring women veterans receive appropriate care in an appropriate environment.
 We ask that each VISN have a woman veteran collaborating with each meeting.
 Further, we seek that the Secretary ensures: